-Purpose: Stream bioassessment monitoring is a method of evaluating and monitoring the environmental health and integrity of freshwater wadable streams by using benthic macroinvertebrates (BMI), water quality parameters, and physical habitat (PHAB) conditions as indicators of stream condition.
-Bioassessments are especially useful in tracking the aquatic conditions before and after a project is implemented to determine the post-project effects on aquatic communities.
+Purpose: Stream bioassessment monitoring is a method of evaluating and monitoring the environmental health and integrity of freshwater, wadable streams by using benthic macroinvertebrates (BMI), water quality parameters, and physical habitat (PHAB) conditions as indicators of stream condition.
+Bioassessments are especially useful in tracking the aquatic conditions before and after a project is implemented to determine the post-project Project effects on aquatic communities.

-Outcomes: A Surface Water Ambient Monitoring Program (SWAMP) technical study (i.e., bioassessment) that focuses on the relationships between physical habitat, water quality, benthic macroinvertebrates and algal communities on the reaches downstream of Sites Reservoir on Funks Creek and Stone Corral Creek to inform the type of releases that should be made to the creeks under various operating conditions.
+Outcomes: A SWAMP technical study (i.e., bioassessment) that focuses on the relationships between PHAB, water quality, BMI, and algal communities on the reaches downstream of Sites Reservoir on Funks Creek and Stone Corral Creek to inform the type of releases that should be made to the creeks under various operating conditions.

-Content: Stream bioassessment monitoring will be conducted using the methods described in the 2016 version of the SWAMP Standard Operating Procedures for the Collection of Field Data for Bioassessments of California Wadable Streams: Benthic Macroinvertebrates, Algae, and Physical Habitat (Ode et al. 2016a) and SWAMP's Supplemental Guidance for the SWAMP Bioassessment Field Protocol (Ode et al. 2016b) or any updated version thereof.
+Content: Stream bioassessment monitoring will be conducted using the methods described in the 2016 version of the SWAMP Standard Operating Procedures for the Collection of Field Data for Bioassessments of California Wadable Streams: Benthic Macroinvertebrates, Algae, and Physical Habitat (Ode et al. 2016a) and SWAMP's Supplemental Guidance for the SWAMP Bioassessment Field Protocol (Ode et al. 2016b), or any updated version thereof.

-Various metrics are available for scoring the health of both the BMI communities (e.g., the California Stream Condition Index or CSCI) and overall PHAB (e.g., the PHAB Index of Physical Integrity or IPI).
+Various metrics are available for scoring the health of both the BMI communities (e.g., the California Stream Condition Index [CSCI]) and overall PHAB (e.g., the PHAB Index of Physical Integrity [IPI]).
 The CSCI is a statewide biological scoring tool that translates BMI data into an overall measure of stream health (Rehn et al. 2015).
-The IPI combines eight Geographic Information Systems-calculated metrics with 12 PHAB metrics to produce one overall IPI value (Rehn et al. 2018).
-Similar to the PHAB analysis described above, water quality results, as well as statewide diatom, soft algae, and hybrid ASCI predictive biological indices and Chlorophyll a and Ash-Free Dry Mass, will be compared to key stressor thresholds that best highlight the conditions in the sampling reaches.
+The IPI combines eight geographic information systems-calculated metrics with 12 PHAB metrics to produce one overall IPI value (Rehn et al. 2018).
+Similar to the PHAB analysis, water quality results, as well as statewide diatom, soft algae, and hybrid Algal Stream Condition Index (ASCI) predictive biological indices and chlorophyll-a and ash-free dry mass, will be compared to key stressor thresholds that best highlight the conditions in the sampling reaches.

 In addition to the standard SWAMP water quality data, additional water quality measurements will be taken to compare pre-Project to Project values and determine any effect of operational adjustments on sampled water quality constituents.
-These additional water quality measurements include a suite of total and dissolved metals and metalloids, cyanobacteria and cyanotoxins, and methylmercury in fish tissue, along with some more basic water quality constituents including nutrients, dissolved organic carbon, and hardness.
+These additional water quality measurements include cyanobacteria and cyanotoxins and a suite of total and dissolved metals and metalloids, along with some more basic water quality constituents, including dissolved organic carbon and hardness.